systematic-magic/AgingPubMed/research_papers_pdf.rst

 6.6.
 Check that the word “email:" is lowercase, is in black and bold font and ends with a colon (:).

 6.7.
-Check that corresponding author email address (or email addresses if there are a few of corresponding authors) are listed after "email:.
+Check that corresponding author email address (or email addresses if there are a few of corresponding authors) are listed after "email:”.
 If there are a few emails, then check that those are divided by comma (,).

 6.8.
 Check that there is no punctuation mark at the end of the last email.